 The Council's Executive Director Finance and Corporate Services is the Officer with responsibility to ensure proper administration of the Council's financial matters in terms of Section 95 of the Local Government (Scotland) Act 1973.
-The Executive Director is responsible for the Council's roles as employer and administrating authority; as such has responsibility to ensure appropriate controls are in place to:
+The Executive Director is responsible both for the Council's role as employer and administrating authority and as such has responsibility to ensure appropriate controls are in place to:

-- Safeguard the contributions made by employees and employers to provide funds to meet the future liabilities of the Fund's members; - Ensure control over the investment managers charged with growing the value of the fund to meet the future liabilities; and - Secure payment to the retired members of the Fund.
+- Safeguard the contributions made by employees and employers to provide funds to meet the future liabilities of the Fund's members; - Ensure control over the investment managers charged with growing the value of the fund to meet the future liabilities; and - Secure payment to the retired members of the Fund. - Provide annual benefits statements by 31 August in line with the statutory deadline Ensure triennial valuations are obtained